-Washington promotes offensive analyst Derham Cato to tight ends coach
+Washington promotes Derham Cato to tight ends coach to complete Jimmy Lake’s staff

 But what will Washington’s tight ends room look like in 2020?
 The Huskies are currently slated to have six scholarship tight ends next fall — senior Jacob Kizer, juniors Cade Otton and Corey Luciano, sophomore Devin Culp and true freshmen Mark Redman and Mason West.
 Jack Yary — a four-star tight end out of Murrieta, Calif. — could add to that haul as well, should he sign with Washington in February.

 Of course, UW will be missing arguably its most dynamic playmaker.
-Junior tight end Hunter Bryant — who recorded a team-high 825 receiving yards, as well as 52 catches, 15.9 yards per reception and three touchdowns in 12 games last season — has declared for the 2020 NFL Draft.
-Otton (32 catches, 344 yards, 2 TD) and walk-on Jack Westover (3 catches, 9 yards, 1 TD) are the only other tight ends who registered a reception last season.
+Junior tight end Hunter Bryant — who recorded a team-high 825 receiving yards, as well as 52 catches, 15.9 yards per reception and three touchdowns in 12 games last season — has declared for the 2020 NFL draft.
+Otton (32 catches, 344 yards, two TDs) and walk-on Jack Westover (three catches, 9 yards, one TD) are the only other tight ends who registered a reception last season.

 Still, the tight end figures to play a major role in the “aggressive, pro-style offense” that Lake and Donovan intend to implement this offseason.